Bricktech2000/Website/website/public/MultiToast-JS/index.md

 ## Demo

-I have programmed a small example page on [MultiToast's Github](https://github.com/Bricktech2000/multiToast), which you can visit by [clicking here](./example/example.html).
+I have programmed a small example page on [MultiToast's GitHub](https://github.com/Bricktech2000/multiToast), which you can visit by [clicking here](./example/example.html).
 It showcases the library in a more in-depth manner, with code examples that you can try using a _Try It!_ button.

 ## Final Words

 This was a simple enough project to make.
 However, the goal of this project wasn't only to make a [toast library](https://github.com/Bricktech2000/multiToast), but also to learn to make a library by itself.
 I spent a lot of time thinking about the way programs would interface with the library, and it took me a few iterations before being happy with it.
-This library is also my first [Github project](https://github.com/Bricktech2000/), and the second time I used `Git`.
+This library is also my first [GitHub project](https://github.com/Bricktech2000/), and the second time I used `Git`.
 It was way easier this way, so I will try use it again in future projects!